LittleWat/conversion-webhook-test-with-flux/README.md

 The sample resources to deploy by hand is in `myoperator/config/samples`

-Deploy the v1a1 resource.
+Deploy the v1a1 resource:

 ```shell
 kubectl apply --server-side -f ./myoperator/config/samples/cwtest_v1alpha1_testresource.yaml
 ```

-Repeating the dry-run command never get failed.
+Repeating the dry-run command never get failed:

 ```shell
 kubectl apply --server-side --dry-run=server -f ./myoperator/config/samples/cwtest_v1alpha1_testresource.yaml
 ```

+From this, it can be said that there is  a difference between the deployment in flux and `kubectl apply --server-side`.

+I am glad if this repo is useful for debugging.
+Thank you!